Tiberiu18/Django-Website/README.md

-# Install packages
+# First, you need to install packages

     pip install -r requirements.txt

-# Run the server on local host
+# Afterwards, you need to run the server on local host

     python3 manage.py runserver

-# Open the local host url
+# Then, open the local host url in your web browser
     http://127.0.0.1:8000